FOSSDorm/frontend/README.md

 ```
 If you're prompted to enter GitHub username and password, enter your credential and you're ready to create a pull request.
 <p align="center"><img src="docs/images/readme/push_changes.png" alt="Push new changes" width="auto" height="auto"></p>
-Next time, you can only run `git push` to push new changes to remote.
+Next time, you can only run `git push origin` to push new changes to remote.

 **5. Create pull request**